 A smaller, thinner sensor

-The very small size of the Freestyle Libre 3—70% smaller than the previous version, about the size of two nickels—will surely be appreciated by many.
+The very small size of the FreeStyle Libre 3—60% smaller than the previous version, about the size of two nickels one on top of the other—will surely be appreciated by many.
 It means less plastic and packaging, making for a more environmentally friendly option.
 The size of Dexcom’s next-generation CGM, the G7, is also expected to be reduced in the same proportions.

 Alerts